 While the leftists cry for the "poor gang members," Salvadoran families breathe a sigh of relief.

 So, why this campaign against Bukele?
-Easy: because it puts the champagne left and the comfortable politicians who live off insecurity to sell you empty promises in check.
+Easy: because it challenges the narrative of the champagne left and the comfortable politicians who live off insecurity to sell you empty promises.
 If the Bukele model expands, their business is over.

-That's why the usual leftists, with their rented pens, will tell you that it doesn't work, that it's a disaster, that it's the end of the world.
+That's why the usual leftists, will tell you it doesn't work, that it's a disaster, that it's the end of the world.
 Bukele isn't perfect, but he's doing what the lukewarm never dared to do.

 The Security Crisis in Uruguay